-Disaster Recovery provisions shall be incorporated into all existing services involving IT Services at their next review.
+Disaster Recovery provisions shall be incorporated and validated into all existing services involving IT Services at their next review and also recorded in the IT Services Disaster Recovery channel.

 Section Two

 5. Roles and Responsibilities

 5.1.
 Service Owners

 The role of Service Owners is to actively engage with IT Services in the development of disaster recovery processes where they have resources hosted by IT Services.